Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutation impacts on SARS-CoV-2 antibodies

 \subsection{Mutation impact library}

-In this section, we build a library of mutation-induced BFE changes for all mutations and all antibodies.
+In this section, we build a library of mutation-induced BFE changes for all mutations and all antibodies as well as ACE2.
 In principle, we could create a library of all possible mutations for all antibodies, as we did for ACE2 \cite{chen2020mutations}.
 Here, we limit our effort to all existing mutations.
 Antibody 4A8 on the NTD has been discussed above.
 We consider antibodies on the RBD.

 Based on our earlier analysis, three types of SARS-CoV-2 S protein secondary structural residues have different mutation rates.
-Among them, the random coils are major components of the RDB and the NTD, as shown in Fig. \ref{fig:antibodies}.
-Therefore, mutations on the RBD are split into three categories based on their locations in secondary structures helix, sheet, and coil.
-In Figure~\ref{fig:heatmap_helix}, we present the BFE changes for ACE2 and antibodies induced by mutations on helix residues of the S protein RBD.
+Among them, the random coils are major components of the RDB and the NTD, as shown in Fig. \ref{fig:antibodies}. { Most RBD mutations (287 of 462) occur on the residues whose secondary structures are coil, while 93 out of 462 mutations are on the helix, and 82 out of 462 mutations are on the sheet.} Therefore, mutations on the RBD are split into three categories based on their locations in secondary structures helix, sheet, and coil.
+In Figure~\ref{fig:heatmap_helix}, we present the BFE changes for the complexes of the S protein and antibodies or ACE2 induced by mutations on the helix residues of the S protein RBD.
 The frequency for each mutation is also presented.
-Most mutations on helix residues lead to positive BFE changes (green squares), whereas some mutations induce negative BFE changes (pink squares).
-The N439K mutation having the largest frequency, 106, shows mild BFE changes on ACE2 and antibodies.
-Mutations K417N and Y505C induce positive BFE changes on most of ACE2 and antibodies.
-Especially, antibodies C105 and BD-604 have larger BFE changes than ACE2, which indicates that they are stronger competitive than ACE2.
-Antibody CB6 may be potentially a good therapeutic candidate as its BFE changes are positive following all mutations, but this needs to be confirmed by other mutations on the coil and sheet residues.
+Most mutations on helix residues lead to negative BFE changes (pink squares), which weaken the bindings, whereas some mutations induce positive BFE changes (green squares). {It is noted that most mutations lead to the strengthening of the S protein and ACE2 binding, which is consistent with the natural selection rule.
+Mutations N406G, I418N, N422K, D442H, Y505S, and Y505C give rise to a strong weakening effect on most antibodies.} The N439K mutation having the highest frequency, shows {a positive} BFE change on ACE2 {but negative changes on most} antibodies. {Mutation D405Y appears to strengthen most antibodies.}

-In Figure~\ref{fig:heatmap_sheet}, we present the BFE changes for ACE2 and antibodies along with frequencies on mutations of sheet residues of the S protein RBD.
-The mutation R403S has a large variance of the BFE changes such that both positive and negative changes occurred on antibodies and ACE2.
-Clearly, antibodies BD23, BD38, CB6, MR17, and MR17-K99Y lead to negative BFE changes on mutations of RBD sheet residues, which reduce their competitive binding ability with ACE2 after mutations.
-As for mutations with high frequencies, the mutation R403K has negative changes on most antibodies, which poses a danger of disrupting the binding of antibodies and S protein.